Program Learning Outcomes, BS Mathematics (BS)

 PROGRAM LEARNING OUTCOMES

-Upon completion of the BS in Mathematics (BS) and/or BS Mathematics (BSMAT) programs, majors will be able to:
+Upon completion of the BS Mathematics (BS) program, majors will be able to:

 PLO1.
 Solve problems in the areas of calculus, algebra, probability and statistics.